HelmchenLabSoftware/Cascade/README.md

 #### I get a certain noise level for my recordings.
 What is good or bad?

->For an illustration of different noise levels, check out Fig. SXX in the preprint.
-To give an example, the Allen Brain Observatory Visual Coding dataset is of very high imaging quality, with noise levels around **1, which is very good** (unit is percent / sqrt(seconds)).
+>For an illustration of different noise levels, check out Fig. S3 in the preprint.
+To give an example, the Allen Brain Observatory Visual Coding dataset is of very high imaging quality, with noise levels around **1, which is very good** (unit is $\% \cdot s^{-1/2}$).
 A noise level of **3-4 is still decent**, especially for population imaging with many neurons.
 Noise levels **above 5 indicates rather poor signal** levels.
 For a definition of the noise level, check out the Methods section of the preprint.
 >
 >However, even for excellent shot noise levels, the recording quality can be bad due to bad imaging resolution, **neuropil contamination** and, most importantly, **movement artifacts**.
-See Fig. S10 in the preprint and the associated text as well as the Discussion for more details .
+See Fig. S9 in the preprint and the associated text as well as the Discussion for more details .

 #### How do I select an appropriate model for my data?